VPDC

 Who SHOULD get the vaccine:

-• Children 12 months through 12 years may receive either MMRV or VZV vaccine.
+• Children 12 months through 12 years old can get either VAR or MMRV vaccine.

-• A severe, life-threatening allergy or allergic reaction to MMRV or VZV vaccine or vaccine components
+• Anyone with a severe, life-threatening allergy or who has had an allergic reaction to any part of the VARor MMRV vaccine

 Where to get the Vaccine